ahmedkhaled3145/Smart-locker-system/README.md

-🔐 Smart Door Lock System (Arduino Project)
+🔐 Smart Locker System (Arduino Project)

-Smart Door Lock System is an embedded C++ project built using Arduino UNO.
+Smart Locker System is an embedded C++ project built using Arduino UNO.

 It simulates a secure access control system using a keypad, servo motor, and LCD display, with multiple security layers and lockout protection.